Chris Morgan (filmmaker)

-Chris Morgan (born November 24, 1966) is an American screenwriter and producer.
-His writing credits include multiple screenplays in the Fast & Furious franchise, Wanted, and the Fox crime drama Gang Related.
-Morgan's production company, Chris Morgan Productions, signed a first-look deal with Universal in 2011.
+Chris Morgan is an American screenwriter and producer.
+He is best known for helping write most installments of the Fast & Furious film series.

+His production company, Chris Morgan Productions, signed a first-look deal with Universal Pictures in 2011.

 In 2013, Morgan launched a TV production company with a first-look deal at Fox.
 He was spoofed in a video in The Onion in which he was played by a five-year-old.